 I belong to one gym, the YMCA.
 I love my gym membership because it’s citywide meaning I can go to any one of five in the area without any additional cost.
 Depending on which one I choose, there is a branch a few blocks away from my office or one within a 10-minute drive from my apartment.

-If I were looking for a new home gym, which I am not, here are eight tips I suggest in choosing the best for you.
+If I were looking for a new home gym, which I am not, here are eight tips in what to look for in a gym.

 This is one of the most important factors, for me, when choosing a gym.
 Is it close to home or close to work?
 If I have to go out of my way to get there then I’m far more likely to make excuses and not go.